 This type of early connection not only validates an employee’s decision to join your organization, it makes every new employee feel like a welcomed and valued member of the team, increasing the likelihood that they’ll stay with the company for the long-term.

-Start a new hires employee experience off right - reaffirm their decision to join the company by engaging with them early.
+Start the employee experience off right - reaffirm a new employee's decision to join the company by engaging with them early.

 The statistics are clear: the era of working in an office 5 days a week are over for most employees, with hybrid work models becoming the norm.

 Thankfully, research shows that remote workers are 35% to 40% more productive than their in-office counterparts.